bacheled/bacheled.github.io/3pCV-BACHELET.md

 **RESEARCH FUNDING**

-2017-2018       Spoilt forchoice: a review of downscaled climate datasets for the PNW. **USGS NW CSC**. $79,690.
+2017-2018       Spoilt for choice: a review of downscaled climate datasets for the PNW. **USGS NW CSC**. $79,690.
 PI: D. Bachelet

 2016-2019       Tools to bridge the gap between static CMS maps, models and stakeholders. **NASA**. $152,305. **PI**: R.Kennedy, D. Bachelet.